Riashat/Temporal_Difference_Learning/README.md

-# Temporal_Difference_Learning
+# Temporal Difference Learning
-Code for TD Learning algorithms in Reinforcement Learning
+Code for TD Learning algorithms in Reinforcement Learning on some benchmark MDPs

 Q-Learning
 SARSA